Caisse DE Depot ET Placement DU Quebec Sells 55,926 Shares of Dynatrace, Inc. (NYSE:DT)

 Caisse DE Depot ET Placement DU Quebec lessened its holdings in shares of Dynatrace, Inc. (NYSE:DT – Get Rating) by 75.2% during the 4th quarter, according to its most recent disclosure with the SEC.
 The fund owned 18,400 shares of the company’s stock after selling 55,926 shares during the period.
 Caisse DE Depot ET Placement DU Quebec’s holdings in Dynatrace were worth $1,110,000 at the end of the most recent reporting period.

-Other institutional investors have also recently bought and sold shares of the company.
-Two Sigma Investments LP boosted its holdings in Dynatrace by 935.1% in the third quarter.
-Two Sigma Investments LP now owns 920,710 shares of the company’s stock valued at $65,343,000 after acquiring an additional 831,761 shares during the last quarter.
-Voloridge Investment Management LLC boosted its holdings in Dynatrace by 232.6% in the third quarter.
-Voloridge Investment Management LLC now owns 191,878 shares of the company’s stock valued at $13,618,000 after acquiring an additional 134,187 shares during the last quarter.
-State Street Corp boosted its holdings in Dynatrace by 2.6% in the fourth quarter.
-State Street Corp now owns 4,153,521 shares of the company’s stock valued at $250,665,000 after acquiring an additional 106,732 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. boosted its holdings in Dynatrace by 46.2% in the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 815,363 shares of the company’s stock valued at $49,207,000 after acquiring an additional 257,743 shares during the last quarter.
-Finally, Bank of New York Mellon Corp boosted its holdings in Dynatrace by 4.7% in the third quarter.
-Bank of New York Mellon Corp now owns 688,092 shares of the company’s stock valued at $48,833,000 after acquiring an additional 30,707 shares during the last quarter.
-Institutional investors and hedge funds own 93.84% of the company’s stock.
+Other hedge funds have also made changes to their positions in the company.
+Dark Forest Capital Management LP bought a new position in Dynatrace in the third quarter valued at about $44,000.
+CWM LLC bought a new position in Dynatrace in the fourth quarter valued at about $48,000.
+Covestor Ltd bought a new position in Dynatrace in the fourth quarter valued at about $50,000.
+Rockefeller Capital Management L.P. boosted its holdings in Dynatrace by 289.2% in the third quarter.
+Rockefeller Capital Management L.P. now owns 868 shares of the company’s stock valued at $61,000 after acquiring an additional 645 shares during the last quarter.
+Finally, National Bank of Canada FI bought a new position in Dynatrace in the fourth quarter valued at about $70,000.
+Institutional investors own 93.84% of the company’s stock.

 Several research firms have weighed in on DT.
 Royal Bank of Canada cut their target price on Dynatrace from $65.00 to $47.00 in a research note on Friday, May 13th.
-Rosenblatt Securities cut their target price on Dynatrace from $60.00 to $55.00 and set a “buy” rating on the stock in a research note on Thursday, May 19th.
-Needham & Company LLC cut their target price on Dynatrace from $56.00 to $42.00 and set a “buy” rating on the stock in a research note on Thursday, May 19th.
+Truist Financial cut their target price on Dynatrace from $70.00 to $60.00 in a research note on Tuesday, May 10th.
 Barclays cut their target price on Dynatrace from $55.00 to $45.00 and set an “overweight” rating on the stock in a research note on Thursday, May 19th.
-Finally, Zacks Investment Research lowered Dynatrace from a “hold” rating to a “sell” rating in a research note on Monday, April 4th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $60.33.
+JMP Securities cut their target price on Dynatrace from $80.00 to $50.00 and set a “market outperform” rating on the stock in a research note on Friday, May 20th.
+Finally, Robert W. Baird cut their target price on Dynatrace from $60.00 to $50.00 and set an “outperform” rating on the stock in a research note on Thursday, May 19th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and fifteen have given a buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $60.33.

 NYSE:DT opened at $41.60 on Tuesday.
 The stock has a market cap of $11.93 billion, a P/E ratio of 231.12, a PEG ratio of 8.49 and a beta of 1.60.
 The stock has a 50 day simple moving average of $39.92 and a 200 day simple moving average of $47.48.
 The company has a current ratio of 1.10, a quick ratio of 1.10 and a debt-to-equity ratio of 0.21.
 Dynatrace, Inc. has a 1-year low of $29.41 and a 1-year high of $80.13.